vasile007/MySQL_Database/README.md

-# 🛠️ MySQL Database – Vacation Stay Management
+#  MySQL Database – Vacation Stay Management

-This is a simple MySQL-based project that demonstrates how to design and work with a relational database for managing vacation stay information.
+This project demonstrates the design and implementation of a relational MySQL database for managing vacation stay information.
 It includes tables and queries for properties, bookings, customers, staff, and payments.

-📖 About
+About
 This project is focused on creating a structured and normalized MySQL database for a vacation rental management system.
 It showcases how to define tables, relationships, and populate data using SQL.

-🧰 Technologies Used
+ Technologies Used
 - MySQL 8+
 - SQL (DDL & DML)
 - MySQL Workbench or phpMyAdmin (for GUI)